Vyral/dani-antelo-espanol/_posts/2019-01-29-our-market-now-and-how-buyers--sellers-have-a-lot-to-gain-in-2019.md

 title: Our Market Now and How Buyers & Sellers Have a Lot to Gain in 2019
 date: 2019-01-29 00:00:00
 tags:
-  - Market Update
+  - Actualización del mercado
-  - Real Estate
+  - Bienes raíces
-  - Home Seller Tips
+  - Consejos para vendedores de casas
 ---

 {% include youtube.html %}